 1 Isabelle Graw, Daniel Birnbaum, and Peter Geimer, Thinking through Painting: Reflexivity and Agency beyond the Canvas, (Berlin: Sternberg Press, 2014)

 2 Joselit, David.
 ‘Marking, Scoring, Storing, and Speculating (on Time)’ in Painting Beyond Itself: The Medium in the Postmedium Condition.
 Berlin: SternbergPress, 2016.

 3 Gilles, Deleuze and Félix Guattari, Réda Bensmaïa, and Dana B. Polan.
 Kafka: Toward a Minor Literature, (Minneapolis: University of Minnesota Press, 2016)

-DC: How you experienced the fact you exhibit in Athens a body of your work/research of the last months in London?
+DC: How did you experience the fact that you exhibited in Athens a body of work and research produced during the last months in London?

 CB: Space 52 as a location offered so many possibilities on how to show works, but also on appropriating the space for making a specific in situ installation, it was thus thrilling to organise this show.
 I personally have never been to Athens before, so it was hard to project myself before hands.
 However, it may seems purely formal, but having to travel there from London offered an interesting set of restrictions on how to conceive theelements of the show, which is always an interesting motor for making work.